Liberal Party of Honduras: Recent activities

-Following Zelaya's split, the Liberal Party has seen a decline in its support, with Liberty and Refoundation becoming the National Party's main rival.
+Following Zelaya's split, the Liberal Party saw a decline in its support, with Liberty and Refoundation becoming the National Party's main rival.
 At the 2013 election, liberal candidate Mauricio Villeda got 20.3% of votes, finishing third.

 The party further declined in the 2017 election; its candidate Luis Zelaya only obtained 14.74% of the vote, and again finished third.
 However, the party maintained its 26 seats in the parliament.
 The Liberal Party denounced the result as fraudulent.

 The party's popularity continued declining into the 2021 election.
 Its nominee for president, Yani Rosenthal, a member of the historically powerful Rosenthal family in Honduras, won only 10% of the vote.
 This was the worst result for the Liberal Party in any election it has participated since its founding in 1891, a sign of growing discontent among the population with the two traditional parties of Honduras.

-For the 2025 election, the party selected Salvador Nasralla as its nominee for president during party primaries.
-Nasralla served as the Liberty and Refoundation candidate in the 2017 elections.
+In the 2025 election, the party rebounded, with Salvador Nasralla having been selected as its nominee for president during party primaries.
+Nasralla had previously served as the Liberty and Refoundation candidate in the 2017 elections.